sourcegraph/about/handbook/ops/roles/director_business_operations.md

   - Business Operations Analyst
   - Data Engineer
   - Project Manager
-- Take hands-on ownership of 1–2 large-scale projects to improve or reshape our business operations playbook, or to establish new reporting for teams that need it.
+- Take hands-on ownership of 1–2 large-scale projects to improve or reshape our business operations playbook, to establish new reporting for teams that need it, or beyond.
-- Establish plans for and document a new cross-functional Project Management and internal consulting capability.
+- Establish plans for and document new cross-functional business operations team capabilities, including Project Management and internal consulting.
 - Define new goals for the business operations team.

 ### In the first 90 days you will…

-- Continue to build and scale our business operations capability in line with our Product and Engineering team growth.
+- Continue to build our business operations capability to support our overall company growth.
 - Establish the team, systems, and processes for deriving insights from [Sourcegraph Cloud](../../engineering/cloud/goals.md), in addition to our current self-hosted products.
-- Contribute to our ops team-wide and company-wide goals, by actively helping other teams make better decisions and grow sales or usage of Sourcegraph.
+- Contribute to our operations team-wide and [company-wide goals](../../../company/goals/index.md), by actively helping other teams make better decisions and grow sales or usage of Sourcegraph.

 ## Qualifications